Mission Statement

 (3) By written request of any six Directors.

-Twenty-four hours notice of all Directors is required for special meetings of the Board of Directors, except during a duly-convened annual or special conference.
+Twenty-four hour notice to all Directors is required for special meetings of the Board of Directors, except during a duly-convened annual or special conference.
 Notice may be in person or by email, facsimile or telephone.
 The specific purpose(s) of a special meeting must be announced when notice is given and no other business may be transacted.
 A quorum must be present to transact business.

 Section 4.